MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-teradata-server.md

 		This creates the directory MRS90Teradata
 		This is where the you can find the libstdc++6-5.3.1.x86_64.rpm (dependency discussed above).
 If you cannot install this rpm MRS 9.0.1 will not work.

-		Agree to license agreements:
+  5. Agree to license agreements:
 		/MRS90Teradata/ MRO_EULA.txt
 		/MRS90Teradata/ MRO_EULA.txt

-  5. Copy the following files to the Customer Mode directory (which you may need to create) */var/opt/teradata/customermodepkgs:*
+  6. Copy the following files to the Customer Mode directory (which you may need to create) */var/opt/teradata/customermodepkgs:*

-		[for SLES11 systems]
 		microsoft-r-open-3.3.2.tar.gz

-		New MRO file name (as downloaded from mran): microsoft-r-open-3.3.2.tar.gz
+		New MRO file name (as downloaded from mran): microsoft-r-open-3.3.2.tar

 		Also need to copy files:
 		MRS90Teradata/RPM/microsoft-r-server-packages-9.0.rpm
 		MRS90Teradata/RPM/microsoft-r-server-teradata-9.0.rpm

-  6. View and agree to the licenses agreements.

   7. Point your Java-enabled browser to `https://&lt;HOSTIP&gt;:8443/put` where &lt;HOSTIP&gt; is the IP address of your Teradata data warehouse node and log in to Customer Mode using a *Linux* account such as root (*not* a database account).